 In my unscientific, random sampling of (cishet) primary sources, the Gilded Age scored 2.5 out of 4, which was a little better than I anticipated.
+(That’s a surprise, considering the general state of medicine until at least the 1880s.)
 Let’s investigate:

 The hymen does not start whole—a perforation is needed to allow menstrual fluid to escape, after all—but a woman can easily tear and rub away the rest through an active lifestyle.
 Horseback riding, yes.
 Sneezing?
 Eh, probably not.
 But it was nice that Dr. Foote erred in her favor.
 It is also nice that he acknowledged that the hymen test was “cruel and unusual.”